Eleanor-CloudCannon/Papercut-practice/content/_index.md

 - _bookshop_name: "image-left"
   section_background_color: "#F8F9FA"
   uppercase: Forest positive printing
-  question: What is PaperCut Grows?
+  subtitle: What is PaperCut Grows?
   text: PaperCut Grows is our sustainability program that transforms your essential documents into Forest Positive printing.